Portrait Miniature of Hans Schwarzwaldt: Identification

-In 1913 Georg Habich discovered another portrait miniature of an unknown young man by Hans Holbein the Younger in the Danzig Stadtmuseum.
+In 1913 German art historian Georg Habich discovered another portrait miniature of an unknown young man by Hans Holbein the Younger in the Danzig Stadtmuseum.
 The miniature was first recorded in the museum's collection in 1902.
 There was a tradition in Danzig that the subject was a member of the Schwarzwald family.
 In 1708, after the male line of the Schwarzwald family had died out, the portrait, together with a library and a coin collection, formed part of a legacy left to the church of Saints Peter and Paul in Danzig.

 The inscription — ANNO ETATIS // SVÆ 24 1543 — indicates that the sitter was twenty-four in 1543 and consequently born circa 1519.